 Here is everything you need to know about Nepalese music:

-Genres of Music
+Types of Music in Nepal

 Adhunik GeetAdhunik means ‘modern’.
 Adhunik Geet is nothing but popular music rolling across the country.
 It is soulful music soothing the soul.
-There are two types of Adhunik geet- one being soft, the other being melodious.
+There are two types of Adhunik Nepalese geet- one being soft, the other being melodious.
 It is informally referred to as ‘Sugam Sangeet’.

-The most prominent singer of Adhunik geet in the country is Narayan Gopal.
+The most prominent singer of Adhunik geet in Nepal is Narayan Gopal.
 He was labelled as the king of cutting-edge songs.
 He is not just well-known in Nepal but India also appreciated his songs.
 He was favoured after the popularity of his hit songs "Manche Ko Maya", and "Yeti Dherai Maya Dii", "Lali Gurash Bhayechu".

 Dohori SongsWe could never comprehend a debate in the form of music.
 But Dohori is one such genre.
 Dohori is the traditional music of Nepal that is based on a debate taking place between two groups of people.
 People debate in songs sung with distinct rhythm and wit.
 The cadence is maintained by the debaters while they prove a point to the opposition.